Last updated on: June 29th, 2022

 Leave for Sickness, Organ or Tissue Donation, Accident, Domestic Violence, Sexual Violence or a Criminal Offence

-An employee may be absent from work for a period of not more than 26 weeks over a period of 12 months, owing to sickness, an organ or tissue donation for transplant, an accident, domestic violence or sexual violence of which the employee has been a victim.
-Such absence shall be unpaid.
+An employee is entitled to unpaid leave of not more than 26 weeks over a period of 12 months, owing to sickness, an organ or tissue donation for transplant, an accident, domestic violence or sexual violence of which the employee has been a victim.

 The first two days of absence owing to sickness, an organ or tissue donation for transplant, an accident, domestic violence, sexual violence or crime will be paid.